ammkrn/type_checking_in_lean4/src/kernel_concepts/weak_and_strong_reduction.md

 # Weak and strong reduction

-The implementation details of Lean's reduction strategies is discussed in [another chapter](../type_checking/reduction.md); this section is specifically to clarify the difference between the general concepts of weak and strong reduction.
+The implementation details of Lean's reduction strategies are discussed in [another chapter](../type_checking/reduction.md); this section is specifically about the difference between weak and strong reduction.

 ## Weak reduction

 Weak reduction refers to reduction that stops at binders which do not have an argument applied to them.
-By binders, we mean lambda, pi, and let expressions.
+By binders, we mean lambda, pi, and let expressions (though in this context we can just focus on lambdas).

-For example, weak reduction can reduce `(fun (x y : Nat) => y + x) (0 : Nat)` to `(fun (y : Nat) => y + 0)`, but can do no further reduction.
+For example, weak reduction can reduce `(fun (x y : Nat) => y + x) (0 : Nat)` to `(fun (y : Nat) => y + 0)`, but can do no further (weak) reduction.

-When we say or 'weak head normal form reduction', or just reduction without specifically identifying it as 'strong', we're talking about weak reduction.
+When we say or 'weak head normal form reduction', or just 'reduction' without specifically identifying it as 'strong', we're talking about weak reduction.
 Strong reduction just happens as a byproduct of applying weak reduction after we've opened a binder somewhere else.

 ## Strong reduction